 “I am a sophomore in chemical and biological engineering at the University of Colorado Boulder, and am originally from Montana.
 Currently, I am a Presidential scholar, Norlin scholar, BOLD scholar, and an Engineering Merit scholar.
 I am in the Engineering Honors Program, CU Biodiesel, as well as treasurer of Engineers Without Borders at CU and a resident advisor this year in Andrews Hall.
-Over the summer of 2012, I worked in a faculty research lab in the chemical engineering department, and will continue this position through the Discovery Learning Apprenticeship Program during the 2012-2013 school year.
+Over the summer of 2012, I worked in a faculty research lab in the chemical engineering department, and continued this position through the Discovery Learning Apprenticeship Program during the 2012-2013 school year.
 I am also considering a minor in applied math, and am pursuing an Engineering Leadership Certificate through the Engineering Leadership Program.”

 Jeni’s ELP Experience: